rahul-narayanan/fun-with-gpt3/README.md

-# Getting Started with Create React App
+# fun-with-gpt3

+This is a Simple Web App that sends plain text prompts to OpenAI API and displays results with caching of responses and presets to quickly issue a prompt.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**Technologies used:** React JS, Redux, Bootstrap **This app is deployed using Netfliy and can be found in this link** https://fun-with-gpt-3.netlify.app/

 ## Available Scripts